DhruvDoshi/AI_Chrome_Game/README.md

 ## About <a name = "about"></a>

 This is the game developed with google which will help to recreate the iconic no internet connection game on the chrome.
-The code will automatize the bird and learn from the models and at the end it will achieve high scores in the range of 2k-3k
+The code will automatize the bird and learn from the models and at the end it will achieve high scores in the range of 2k-3k.

 ## Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+This is developed with help of processing language p5.js please visit its officaial website for more information.

 ### Prerequisites